cmeeren/FSharp.HotChocolate/README.md

 - When using global object identification, `Option`-wrapped `ID` values inside lists are not supported ([#6](https://github.com/cmeeren/HotChocolate.FSharp/issues/6)).
 - Support for `ValueOption<_>` is not yet added ([#10](https://github.com/cmeeren/HotChocolate.FSharp/issues/10)).
+- When using `UsePaging`, the nullability of the `first`, `last`, `before`, and `after` parameters is controlled by HotChocolate.
+These are always nullable.
+Therefore, if these parameters are explicitly present in your method (e.g. if doing custom pagination), make sure you wrap them in `Option<_>`.
+The only exception is if you use `RequirePagingBoundaries = true` with `AllowBackwardPagination = false`; in that case, HotChocolate will effectively enforce that these (only) two parameters are non-`null` on input (even though they are nullable in the schema), and it's safe to not wrap them in `Option<_>` in code.

 ### `Async<_>` fields